CodiumTeam/docker-training/exercise-6/README.md

     docker run --rm ex6-2:v2 29
     ```
     You should observe the same result as before
-1. This `Dockerfile.2` uses a different base image `alpine`, which does not have the compilation tool, so it needs to be stored.
+1. This `Dockerfile.2` uses a different base image `alpine`, which does not have the compilation tool, so it needs to be installed.
 1. Open `Dockerfile.3` and spot the differences with the previous one.
 Notice it does the same initial steps, but then it copies the compiled artefact to a brand new `alpine` image, where it only installs the runtime dependencies.
 1. Build the image.
 You will notice how the first steps are shown as cached, because they are exactly the same as in `Dockerfile.2`.
 Remember Docker cache works even across different Dockerfiles.
     ```bash